All permitted fishing gear that is left unattended must be marked with a tag. In some cases a buoy is required.

 - be 10 cm x 5 cm in size.

-The following devices do not need a tag if the person responsible for it is within 50 metres at all times:
+The following fishing gear does not need a tag if the person responsible for it is within 50 metres at all times:

 - hand held devices

 Some permitted fishing gear must be marked with a buoy.